There’s never been a better time to be in the booming eCommerce space.

 The search volume data for the U.K. drives that point home.

-Both keywords are for the same product, but for savvy sporting goods ecommerce brands looking to expand to the U.K, football boots is clearly the term to target in product pages and paid search.
+Both keywords describe the same product, but for savvy sporting goods eCommerce brands looking to expand to the U.K, football boots is clearly the term to target in product pages and paid search.

-Without these insights from keyword research, ecommerce brands could miss out on valuable opportunities to get their products found by interested consumers in markets across the globe.
+Without these insights from keyword research, eCommerce brands could miss out on valuable opportunities to get their products in front of interested consumers in markets across the globe.

 You know your target audience like the back of your hand.
-But when it comes time to grow your sales, keyword research is the perfect tool to help discover new customer segments.
+But when it comes time to grow your sales, keyword research is the perfect tool to propel market research for your eCommerce brand and help discover new customer segments.

-A good example is REI.
-REI targets multiple lifestyles – climbing, hiking, running, cycling, etc. – with their outdoor clothing apparel and travel gear.
+A good example of using keywords to expand customer segments is REI.
+REI targets multiple types of outdoor adventurers – climbing, hiking, running, cycling, etc. – with their outdoor clothing apparel and travel gear.

 Let’s say REI is considering expanding their offerings to appeal to divers or bungee jumpers.
 Rather than investing in resource-intensive market research on what users say they’re interested in, keyword search volume research would highlight the actual type and volume of product demand for each group.

 Below is a sampling of search volume for topics around both diving and bungee jumping.

 When comparing the keyword search volume for the two groups, we can see there are significantly more searches for diving-related outdoor products than bungee jumper products.